Amartinez2075/Employee-Tracker/instructions.md

 When a user chooses to add a department, they are prompted to enter the department's name, and it is added to the database.
 When a user chooses to add a role, they are prompted to enter the role's name, salary, and department, and it is added to the database.
 When a user chooses to add an employee, they are prompted to enter the employee's first name, last name, role, and manager, and the employee is added to the database.

 Finally, when a user chooses to update an employee's role, they are prompted to select the employee to update and the new role, and this information is updated in the database.

+## Running Node.js with MYSQL

+make sure the your in the following directory

+PS C:\Users\Ashar\bootcamp\Module Challenges\Employee Tracker>

+You can do this by right clicking on Node.js and clicking

+Open in intergrated terminal